CrunchyData/pg_tileserv/hugo/content/introduction/_index.md

 ## Motivation

-There are already lots of tile generators out there ([Tegola](https://tegola.io/), [Geoserver](https://geoserver.org), [Mapserver](https://mapserver.org)) that read from multiple data sources and generate vector tiles. `pg_tileserv` works exclusively with PostGIS data, but this also allows more flexibility of usage.
+There are numerous tile generators available (such as [Tegola](https://tegola.io/), [Geoserver](https://geoserver.org), [Mapserver](https://mapserver.org)) that read from multiple data sources and generate vector tiles. `pg_tileserv` works exclusively with PostGIS data, but this also allows more flexibility of usage.

 By restricting itself to only using PostGIS as a data source, `pg_tileserv` gains the following features: